 John Everson is a horror author with more than 100 published short stories and nine novels of horror and dark fantasy currently in print.
 His first novel, Covenant, won the Bram Stoker Award for a First Novel in 2005.
 His sixth novel, NightWhere, was a Bram Stoker Finalist in 2013.
+His tenth novel, The House By The Cemetery, will be released in October 2018.

 Over the past decade he has published nine novels: Covenant (2004), Sacrifice (2007), The 13th, (2009), Siren (2010), The Pumpkin Man (2011), NightWhere (2012), Violet Eyes (2013), The Family Tree (2014) and Redemption (2017).
 His first five novels were issued in mass market and trade paperback by Dorchester/Leisure Books.
 Limited hardcover editions were also issued from Delirium Books, Necro Publications and Bad Moon Books.